Introduction to Modeling Propagation Loss in an Urban Environment

 Adjusting the antenna height

-For your analysis, place the antenna 6 feet above the terrain.
+For your analysis, place the antenna six feet above the terrain.
 Provided that both transmitter and receiver are above ground, there is no height restriction.
 However, prediction fidelity declines if both the transmitter and receiver are on or close to the ground (less than one meter).
 This is because ground conditions that are important to the analysis (e.g., ground cancellation) are not included.

-1. Select the Orientation sub-tab.
+1. Select the Orientation subtab.

-2. Enter -6 ft in the Z: field in the Position Offset frame.
+2. Enter -6 ft in the Z field in the Position Offset frame.

 3. Click Applyto accept your changes and to keep the Properties Browser open.

-Disabling the line of sight and Az-El Mask constraints
+Disabling the line-of-sight and Az-El Mask constraints

-You should not enable STK Line of Sight and Az-El Mask constraints.
-The Triple Path Geodesic model of the Urban Propagation Extension employs a higher-fidelity algorithm to simulate RF propagation in an urban environment than a simple line-of-sight prediction.
+You should not employ STK Line of Sight and Az-El Mask constraints.
+The Triple Path Geodesic model of the Urban Propagation Extension uses a higher-fidelity algorithm to simulate RF propagation in an urban environment than a simple line-of-sight prediction.
 In particular, the model has the capability to make signal attenuation predictions in situations with an obscured line-of-sight transmission.
 It does so by considering three of the most significant paths of diffracted energy around buildings and over terrain.
 Thus, the use of Line of Sight and Az-El/terrain mask constraints is not appropriate when using the Triple Path Geodesic model.

-1. Select the Constraints - Basic page.
+1. Select the Constraints - Active page.

 3. Click OK to accept your changes and to close the Properties Browser.